Vision (Marvel Comics)

-The Vision is a fictional character, a superhero appearing in American comic books published by Marvel Comics.
-Created by Roy Thomas and artist John Buscema, the character first appeared in The Avengers #57 (published in August 1968, with a cover date of October 1968), and is loosely based on the Timely Comics character of the same name who was an alien from another dimension.
-The Vision is an android (sometimes called a "synthezoid") built by the villainous robot Ultron created by Hank Pym.
+The Vision is a superhero appearing in American comic books published by Marvel Comics.
+Created by Roy Thomas and artist John Buscema, the character first appeared in The Avengers #57 (published in August 1968).
+The Vision is loosely based on the Timely Comics character of the same name who was an alien from another dimension.
+The character is an android (sometimes called a "synthezoid") built by the villainous robot Ultron created by Hank Pym.
 Originally intended to act as Ultron's "son" and destroy the Avengers, Vision instead turned on his creator and joined the Avengers to fight for the forces of good.
 Since then, he has been depicted as a frequent member of the team, and, for a time, was married to his teammate, the Scarlet Witch.
-He also served as a member of the Defenders.
+He also served as a member of the Defenders, and is the father of Viv Vision.

 The Vision was created from a copy of the original Human Torch, a synthetic man created by Phineas T. Horton.
 Ultron took this inert android and added more advanced technology to it, as well as new programming of his own design and a copy of human brainwave patterns.
-The result was the Vision, a synthezoid driven by logic but possessing emotions and able to achieve emotional growth.
+The result was the Vision, a synthezoid driven by logic, but possessing emotions and being able to achieve emotional growth.
 As an android, the Vision has a variety of abilities and super-powers.
-In the 1989 story "Vision Quest", Vision was dismantled, then rebuilt with a chalk-white appearance and now lacking the capacity for emotions.
+In the 1989 story "Vision Quest", Vision was dismantled, then was rebuilt with a chalk-white appearance and now lacked the capacity for emotions.
 A greater understanding of emotions was regained in 1991, his original red appearance was restored in 1993, and his full personality and emotional connections to memories were restored in 1994 in his first self-titled limited series, Vision.
 Another four-issue limited series, Avengers Icons: The Vision, was published in late 2002.
-From 2015 to 2016, Vision had his own series again, during which he attempted to live in the suburbs with an android family.
+From 2015 to 2016, Vision had his own series again written by Tom King, during which he attempted to live in the suburbs with an android family, of which the only surviving member, his daughter Viv Vision, then joins the Champions, whom Vision oversees.

 Since his conception, the character has been adapted into several forms of media outside comics.
 Paul Bettany plays Vision in the Marvel Cinematic Universe films Avengers: Age of Ultron (2015), Captain America: Civil War (2016), and Avengers: Infinity War (2018), the television miniseries WandaVision (2021), and the animated series What If...?
 (2021).